KrishnaKavya/PoemSquare/README.md

 PoemSquare is an activity developed as part of research experiment on the poem vowels written by Arthur Rimbaud(1854-1891).

 Idea of the prooject: The main idea of the project is provide a interactive interface for the students to translate the poem to a PoemSquare.
-A PoemSquare is a multi-media experience where the user compose from media files.
+A PoemSquare is a multi-media experience where the mediator compose from media files.
 The PoemSquare synthesizes representations of the poem’s sounds, images, words, and movement in a different art form.

 #Description of the Activity:

-Home Page: The first screen of the activity a user sees will be the home page having the philosophical instruction for the user.
-These instructions gives ideas and motivation to the user.
+Home Page: The first screen of the activity a Mediator sees will be the home page having the philosophical instruction for the mediator.
+These instructions gives ideas and motivation to the mediator.

-Folder Structure Page: The Second screen of the activity requests the user to give a name to the PoemSquare that he will be devloping.
+Folder Structure Page: The Second screen of the activity requests the mediator to give a name to the PoemSquare that he will be    	devloping.

-Activity Page: The Third screen is the last screen where the user creates the PoemSquare.
+Activity Page: The Third screen is the last screen where the mediator creates the PoemSquare.

-Create a PoemSquare

-[This will be the work page, a child page off of “Multimedia”; title this page PoemSquare]
-Instructions:  Select one of the four play modes: manual, slideshow, database, simulcast.
-Select a tile, upload media files, and choose settings.
-Add text, if you wish.
-Preview.
-Repeat the process for each tile you want to play in your PoemSquare.
-Delete any tiles you will not use.
-Click “FINISH.”
-Play your creation from the PoemSquare Library.
-For more detailed instructions, print out “PoemSquare Instructions” in “Resources.”

-	A	B	C
-Black A, white E, red I, green U, blue O - vowels, Some day I will open your silent pregnancies:
-A, black belt, hairy with burst flies,
-Bumbling and buzzing over stinking cruelties,

-Pits of night; E, candour of sand pavilions,
-High glacial spears, white kings, trembling Queen Anne's lace;
-I, bloody spittle, laughter dribbling from a face
-In wild denial or in anger, vermilions;
-      L				    M				     N
-U,…divine movement of viridian seas,
-Peace of pastures animal-strewn, peace of calm lines Drawn on foreheads worn with heavy alchemies;

-O, supreme Trumpet, harsh with strange stridencies, Silences traced in angels and astral designs:
-O…Omega…the violet light of His Eyes!

-	X	Y	Z

-[This information will be in a handout that can be accessed under “Resources.”
-I will create this document and have Rob upload it after you and I have finalized procedures.]
-PoemSquare Instructions
+	The Activity page is split into two partitions.
+The left partition consists of the poem and the Right partition consists of the activity space.

+	The PoemSquare is a 3 X 3 grid square.
+Every Square has acts like a block.

 Play modes
 You may choose the play mode for each PoemSquare you create.
 You might want to create a PoemSquare in several different play modes using the same interpretive perspective and media files.
 Or you might want to approach each PoemSquare from a different interpretive perspective using a whole new set of images and sounds.